lnix1/zip_radius_tool/README.md

 ## Steps to start server locally for deveopment

-*Note: This project utilizes Pyenv and Peotry for version and dependency management.*
+*Note: This project utilizes Pyenv and Poetry for version and dependency management.*

 From the "zip_radius_tool/" directory:
 1) Ensure the correct version of python is install and set using: